History of the Solar Tower Concept

-Solar Updraft Towers can be found as early as in 1903 in Spain.
+Solar Updraft Towers can be found as early back as 1903 in Spain.
 Isidoro Cabanyes proposed a solar chimney power plant in the magazine La energía eléctrica (see Image 2).

 Image 1.
 The Smoke Jack.